DistriNet/FlowPure/README.md

 ```

 ### Evaluation
-To evaluate the baselines and FlowPure, use either `eval_ppb.py` for preprocessor-blind attacks or `eval_DH.py` for white-box DiffHammer attack.
+To evaluate the baselines and FlowPure, use either `eval_ppb.py` for preprocessor-blind attacks or `eval_DH.py` for the white-box DiffHammer attack.
 The parameters of the defenses and attacks can be adjusted in `config.py`.
 This evaluation code extends the implementation from [DiffHammer](https://github.com/Ka1b0/DiffHammer).

 ## Acknowledgement